Gavin Lux

-Gavin Thomas Lux (born November 23, 1997) is an American professional baseball second baseman for the Los Angeles Dodgers of Major League Baseball (MLB).
+Gavin Thomas Lux (born November 23, 1997) is an American professional baseball second baseman and left fielder for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Dodgers.

-Lux played baseball for Indian Trail High School and Academy in Kenosha, Wisconsin, and was selected in the first round of the 2016 MLB draft by the Dodgers.
-He made his major league debut in September 2019.
+Lux played baseball for Indian Trail High School and Academy in Kenosha, Wisconsin.
+He was selected by the Dodgers in the first round of the 2016 MLB draft and made his MLB debut in 2019.
+As a member of the Dodgers, he won the 2024 World Series.

 Early life

 Lux attended Indian Trail High School and Academy in Kenosha, Wisconsin.
 He batted .560 for the school in his senior season.
 He was one of the top 50 high school prospects heading into the 2016 MLB draft.
 He won the 2016 Wisconsin baseball Gatorade Player of the Year awards and Holy Rosary Sports Night Male Athlete of the Year Award in high school.
 He had committed to Arizona State University.

 Career

 Minor leagues

 The Los Angeles Dodgers selected Lux in the first round, with the 20th pick overall selection, of the 2016 Major League Baseball draft.
 Lux signed with the Dodgers for a $2.31 million signing bonus.
 The Dodgers assigned him to the Arizona League Dodgers to begin his professional career.
 At the end of the season he was promoted to the Ogden Raptors of the Pioneer Baseball League.
 Between the two levels, he played in 56 games, batting .296/.375/.399 with 21 RBIs.

 Lux got a late start on the 2017 season as he dealt with a rib issue in spring training.
-He was assigned to the Class-A Great Lakes Loons of the Midwest League on April 19.
+He was assigned to the Single-A Great Lakes Loons of the Midwest League on April 19.
 He played in 101 games for the Loons, hitting .244/.331/.362 with seven home runs, 39 RBIs, and 27 stolen bases.

 He was promoted to the Rancho Cucamonga Quakes of the California League for the 2018 season and was selected to the mid-season all-star game.
 He was promoted to the Tulsa Drillers of the Texas League in August.
 He was named to the post-season all-star team with Rancho Cucamonga. and was also named the Dodgers Minor League Player of the year.
 In 116 games between Rancho Cucamonga and Tulsa, he slashed .324/.399/.514 with 15 home runs and 57 RBIs.

 Lux began 2019 with the Tulsa Drillers.
 He was selected to the mid-season Texas League All-Star Game and also the All-Star Futures Game.
-He was promoted to the AAA Oklahoma City Dodgers on June 27.
+He was promoted to the Triple–A Oklahoma City Dodgers on June 27.
 He batted .347/421/.607 with 99 runs (2nd in the minor leagues), 61 walks (tied for first in the minors), 8 triples (4th), 26 homers (5th), and 76 RBIs (7th) in 113 combined games in the minors.
 Lux was selected as Baseball America's Minor League Player of the Year and also named by the Dodgers as their minor league player of the year for the second straight season.